logo

 Last season, the tropics were dominated by a moderate to strong La Niña.
 During a La Niña, warm air sinks in the eastern part of the Pacific Basin and rises in the western part.
 This inhibits typhoon activity in the West Pacific.
 For 2025, the Tropical Pacific appears to be switching to neutral conditions.
 The La Niña of last season is fading as water temperatures warm into the neutral area between La Niña and El Niño.

 Water temperatures in the northwest Pacific are generally not a major issue during typhoon season, as the water is always warm enough for typhoons to form.
-However, water temperatures so far this season are significantly cooler than average across both the South China Sea and south of Japan.
-While the water isn’t cool enough to prevent typhoons from forming, the cooler water may limit the number of very strong typhoons this season.
+However, water temperatures so far this season are significantly cooler than average across both the South China Sea and the Philippine Sea.
+While the water isn’t cool enough to prevent typhoons from forming, the cooler water may limit the number of very strong typhoons in these two regions this season.
+Water temperatures from Taiwan through northern Japan are well above normal, which would provide a favorable environment for stronger typhoons.

 Each year, the European model produces seasonal tropical cyclone forecasts around the world.
-For 2025, the European model is predicting 15.4 named storms from April through October, compared to the normal number of 17.4 named storms during the same period.
-As for typhoons, the European model is predicting a total of 7.7 through October (normal is 10.6).
-In general, the European model is predicting that activity will be below normal through October.
+For 2025, the European model is predicting about 21 named storms from July through December, which is close to normal.
+As for typhoons, the European model is predicting a total of 7.5 through December, which is about one typhoon below normal.
+In general, the European model is predicting that activity will be a little below normal through December.

 Considering the factors mentioned above, we think that activity will be below normal again this year.
 In particular, the first half of the season will be below normal.
 Stronger typhoons may be concentrated farther north and east than is typical, threatening southeast China through Japan more than Vietnam.
 The South China Sea may be relatively quiet again this season.
 We are predicting a total of 23 named storms this season, which is a little below the 30-year average of 26.
 As for typhoons, we are predicting a total of 12 again this season, which is below the 30-year average of 16 typhoons.